Bruno Tesch: Arrest and investigation

-One name drew Pelican's attention, Wilhelm Bahr.
-Bahr, a medical officer, had earlier been identified by a survivor of Neuengamme concentration camp as having participating in the murders of hundreds of prisoners.
+One name drew Pelican's attention: Wilhelm Bahr.
+Bahr, a medical officer, had earlier been identified by a survivor of the Neuengamme concentration camp as having participated in the murders of hundreds of prisoners.
 After the war, Bahr had gone into hiding in the cellar of a home near the Neuengamme camp.
 His plan was to wait until the British had occupied the town, wait a few more weeks, then leave the cellar and return to his old life.
 However, Bahr was caught after someone noticed him scavenging for food and alerted British authorities.
 In May 1946, a British military court found him guilty of war crimes and sentenced him to death for actively participating in mass murder.
 Bahr was executed in October 1946.

 At this point in time, however, Bahr was still alive and in custody.
 When British officials asked Bahr to talk about what he did in Neuengamme, he immediately confessed.
 At the camp hospital, Bahr said he had murdered Jews and other "subhumans" using phenol injections.
 Those deemed unfit for work were injected with the deadly mixture.
 Bahr insisted to a horrified Pelican that the victims were killed "painlessly and humanely", and had all died within minutes.
 He said he had killed 90 to 100 inmates this way on a daily basis in Neuengamme, and that overall, he had likely killed over 1000 people.

 In 1942, Bahr said he was given a training course on the use of Zyklon B by Tesch.
 He was certified and shown how to use Zyklon B for delousing.
 Bahr said he usually just used the gas for its original purpose, disinfection.
 However, on one occasion, he had been ordered to empty tins of Zyklon B into a sealed barracks filled with approximately 200 Soviet POWs.
 Bahr said that Tesch had not taught him the procedure he employed to use Zyklon B on people.

-Although the case against Tesch was still circumstantial, Freud was unwilling to drop the case.
-Tesch was charged with committing war crimes.
-Also charged were Weinbacher and Joachim Drosihn, the firm's first gassing technician.
-The charge was that the defendants, "between 1st January, 1941, and 31st March, 1945, in violation of the laws and usages of war did supply poison gas used for the extermination of Allied nationals interned in concentration camps well knowing that the said gas was to be so used."
+Although the evidence against Tesch was circumstantial, Freud was unwilling to drop the case.
+Tesch, Weinbacher and Joachim Drosihn, the firm's first gassing technician, were indicted for war crimes.
+The charge was that the defendants, "between 1st January, 1941, and 31st March, 1945, in violation of the laws and usages of war did supply poison gas used for the extermination of Allied nationals interned in concentration camps, well knowing that the said gas was to be so used."

 Trial and execution

 In March 1946, Tesch was tried jointly with Weinbacher and Drosihn.
-The prosecutor was British Army Major Draper.
-Draper argued that Tesch knew the SS was using Zyklon B to systemically exterminate human beings, and had chosen to continue selling massive quantities of the gas to them.
-His first witness was Emil Sehm.
-Sehm discussed the report he had found.
+The prosecutor was British Army Major Gerald Draper, who argued that Tesch knew the SS was using Zyklon B to systemically exterminate human beings, and had chosen to continue selling massive quantities of the gas to them.
+Draper's first witness was Emil Sehm, who discussed the report he had found.

-Draper presented several other witnesses who backed the existence of the report:
+Draper presented several other witnesses who also backed the existence of the report: